masonelmore/esi/docs/ContactsApi.md

 > []GetAlliancesAllianceIdContacts200Ok GetAlliancesAllianceIdContacts(ctx, allianceId, optional)
 Get alliance contacts

-Return contacts of an alliance  --- Alternate route: `/dev/alliances/{alliance_id}/contacts/`  Alternate route: `/v2/alliances/{alliance_id}/contacts/`  --- This route is cached for up to 300 seconds
+Return contacts of an alliance  ---  This route is cached for up to 300 seconds

 ### Required Parameters